St. Bernard (dog breed): History of the St. Bernard

 The earliest written records of the St. Bernard are from monks at the Great St Bernard Hospice at the Great St Bernard Pass in 1707, with paintings and drawings of the dog dating even earlier.
 Early British accounts of the breed described the breed as the Alpine Spaniel.
 The first evidence that the dogs were in use at the monastery is in two paintings dating to 1690 by Italian artist Salvator Rosa.
 The most famous St. Bernard to save people at the pass was Barry (sometimes spelled Berry), who reportedly saved somewhere between 40 and 100 lives.
 There is a monument to Barry in the Cimetière des Chiens, and his body was preserved in the Natural History Museum in Bern.

-Another famous dog was Rutor, the faithful companion of the Italian priest Pierre Chanoux, who was named after the peak Tête du Rutor located above the Little St. Bernard pass.
+Another famous dog was Rutor, the faithful companion of the Italian priest Pierre Chanoux, named after the peak Tête du Rutor located above the Little St. Bernard pass.
 The classic St. Bernard looked very different from the St. Bernard of today because of crossbreeding.
 Severe winters from 1816 to 1818 led to increased numbers of avalanches, killing many of the dogs used for breeding while they were performing rescues.
-In an attempt to preserve the breed, the remaining St. Bernards were crossed with Newfoundlands brought from the Colony of Newfoundland in the 1850s, as well as with other breeds, and so lost much of their use as rescue dogs in the snowy climate of the Alps because the long fur they inherited would freeze and weigh them down.
+In an attempt to preserve the breed, the remaining St. Bernards were crossed with Newfoundlands brought from the Colony of Newfoundland in the 1850s, as well as with other breeds.
+This led to a significant change in their appearance and abilities.
+The long fur they inherited would freeze in the snowy climate of the Alps, weighing them down and reducing their effectiveness as rescue dogs.

 The dogs never received any special training from the monks.
 Instead, younger dogs would learn how to perform search and rescue operations from older dogs.

 The Swiss St. Bernard Club was founded in Basel on 15 March 1884.
 The St. Bernard was the first breed entered into the Swiss Stud Book in 1884, and the breed standard was finally approved in 1888.
 Since then, the breed has been a Swiss national dog.

 During World War I St. Bernard dogs assisted the Red Cross and were used to carry supplies to troops in the Italian mountains, stationed in places inaccessible to mules and horses.

 The dogs at the Great St Bernard Hospice were working dogs that were smaller than today's show St. Bernards.
 Originally about the size of a German Shepherd Dog, the St. Bernard grew to the size of today's dog as kennel clubs and dog shows emphasized appearance over the dog's working ability, along with a closed stud book.

-An open stud book would have allowed breeders to correct such errors by breeding in working dogs of other dog breeds.